 Montana and the greater Yellowstone Areas are expansive places and can be tricky with kids, but it’s also a lot of fun and a great opportunity to make memories to last a lifetime!
 Make sure you plan for plenty of time out of the car and try to stay places along the way to avoid extra driving.
 Make reservations in advance because places rapidly fill up in the summer!

 Enjoy a Paddle/Saddle trip and stay at Chico Hot Springs

 Start off your journey in the city of Gardiner, just north of Yellowstone Park.
 Join Montana Whitewater for an exciting day of horseback riding followed by a rafting, our Paddle & Saddle trip!
 You will start your day off by meeting at the historic Stermitz Ranch for a horseback ride through wildflower fields and gradual mountains bordering Yellowstone National Park.
-Enjoy a BBQ lunch at the ranch, then head to Gardiner for rafting.
-The Yellowstone is a fun, splashy river suitable for children as young as 5 years of age.
-After rafting, drive 30 minutess north to Chico Hot Springs and stay the night with the family.
+You can grab a quick lunch in Gardiner, at the many locally owned cafes, then head to our office right in Gardiner for rafting.
+The Yellowstone is a fun, splashy river suitable for children as young as 6 years of age.
+After rafting, drive 30 minutes north to Chico Hot Springs and stay the night with the family.
 Eat at the poolside grill and soak to your hearts content in the outdoor hot springs pools.

 See the Park!